codespaces-lab/kubernetes-in-codespaces/README.md

 Cory Wilkerson, Senior Director of Engineering at GitHub, recorded a podcast where he shared the GitHub journey to [Codespaces](https://changelog.com/podcast/459)

-## Create your repo

-> You must have access to Codespaces as an individual or part of a GitHub Team or GitHub Enterprise Cloud
->
-> If you are a member of this GitHub organization, you can skip this step and open with Codespaces

-Create your repo from this template and add your application code

-- Click the `Use this template` button
-- Enter your repo details

 ## Open with Codespaces

-> Note this screen shot is a little out of date with the released version of Codespaces
->
-> We LOVE PRs ... :)

 - Click the `Code` button on your repo
 - Click `Open with Codespaces`
 - Click `New Codespace`
 - Choose the `4 core` option
-  - 2 core isn't enough to run everything well

 ![Create Codespace](./images/OpenWithCodespaces.jpg)

 ## Open Workspace

-> Important!
->
-> Another late change - wait until the Codespace is ready before opening the workspace
+> Important - wait until the Codespace is ready before opening the workspace
->
-> We LOVE PRs ... :)

 - When prompted, choose `Open Workspace`